 Photo: Adrian Houston/Belmond

-We wouldn't go so far as to refer to Machu Picchu as Niagara Falls for Millennials, but it has garnered a reputation in recent years as a (sometimes overcrowded) hotspot for honeymooners and adventure-seeking lovebirds – not to mention nude selfie enthusiasts, though that's another story.
+We wouldn't go so far as to refer to Machu Picchu as Niagara Falls for Millennials, but it has garnered a reputation in recent years as a (sometimes overcrowded) hotspot for honeymooners and adventure-seeking lovebirds.
 Designated as a UNESCO World Heritage Site in 1983, this ancient Incan city rises nearly 8,000 feet above sea level in Peru’s Andes Mountains.
 The vistas — and climbs — can be every bit as breathtaking as love's first blush.

 For those who would rather not hoof it up the Inca Trail, the only way to access Machu Picchu is by train.
 A handful of rail services will take you there, but the Belmond Hiram Bingham is a top choice among travel aficionados.
 The exclusive train service is named for the Yale professor/explorer-turned-United States Senator who put the forgotten city (back) on the map.
 It’s been ranked by numerous publications as one of the most spectacular rail journeys in the world.